Mint-Blockchain/mint-node/README.md

 Note: Some L1 nodes (e.g. Erigon) do not support fetching storage proofs.
 You can work around this by specifying `--l1.trustrpc` when starting op-node (add it in `op-node-entrypoint` and rebuild the docker image with `docker compose build`.)
 Do not do this unless you fully trust the L1 node provider.

-You can map a local data directory for `op-geth` by adding a volume mapping to the `docker-compose.yaml`:
+You can map a local data directory for op-geth by adding a volume mapping to the docker-compose-mainnet.yml or docker-compose-testnet-sepolia.yml:

 ```yaml
 services: